Click on a topic to see the list of frequently asked questions.

 The calculation used for company owners and officers varies by state and can change each year.
 It is generally indexed to the average wage, as determined by each state’s insurance-governing department.

 If a subcontractor is injured on the job, they will be treated as an employee of the general contractor for workers compensation purposes.
 While they may not be required by law to carry insurance on themselves, they can submit claims on a general contractor’s policy.
 Therefore, policyholders are charged a premium for the amount paid to subcontractors who can’t provide a valid workers compensation certificate of insurance.
+Learn more about subcontractor classification.

 Report overtime payroll at the straight hourly rate.
 The proper way to report time-and-a-half payroll is to divide the total overtime payroll by 3 and subtract that amount from the gross payroll.
 To report double-time payroll, divide the payroll by 2 and subtract that amount from the gross payroll.